bruvellu/terebratalia-wnts/wnt.md

 <!--Components orthology-->

-The gene dishevelled (*dsh*) is a key Wnt signaling regulator [@dsh].
-The protein has three conserved domains (DIX, PDZ, and DEP domains), and two conserved regions, a cluster of basic residues before, and a proline-rich region after the PDZ domain [@Gao2010-wj].
-The DIX domain is shared with *axin*, another key component of the Wnt pathway which interacts directly with dsh [@axin].
-The interaction of both proteins regulate the complex of beta-catenin degradation, the effector protein that mediates downstream gene activity [@dsh; @bcat].
-We identified a single *dsh*, *axin*, and beta-catenin orthologs in *T. transversa* (@fig:dsh-tree) (@fig:bcat-tree).
+The gene dishevelled (*dsh*) is a central regulator of Wnt signaling pathways [@Wallingford2005-xp].
+The protein has three conserved domains (DIX, PDZ, and DEP domains), and two conserved regions before and after the PDZ domain (a cluster of basic residues and a proline-rich region, respectively) [@Gao2010-wj].
+The DIX domain is shared with *axin*, a negative regulator of Wnt signaling that interacts directly with *dsh* [@Li1999-sy].
+The interaction of *dsh* and *axin* controls the degradation of *β-catenin*, the downstream transcriptional activator of the canonical pathway [@Miller1996-rr].
+In *T. transversa*, we identified single copies of *dsh*, *axin*, and *β-catenin* orthologs (@fig:dsh-tree and @fig:bcat-tree).

 <!--Components profiling-->

-The three genes are highly expressed in every developmental stage. *dsh* and *axin* levels decrease after the mid blastula stage, while *beta-catenin* transcript abundance remains constant throughout development (@fig:s-profiling).
+The three genes are highly-expressed in every developmental stage. *dsh* and *axin* levels decrease after the mid blastula stage, while the abundance of *β-catenin* transcripts remains stable throughout development (@fig:s-profiling).

 <!--Components expression-->